 This Schedule is intended for businesses who wish to underwrite a news, music, and information programming on Texarkana Public Radio KTXK FM.
 KTXK has two forms of underwriting available to businesses interested in underwriting.
 Remember that your underwriting dollars is what keeps this facility on the air and your dollars are tax deductible because we are nonprofit organization.
 Recent surveys have also shown that listeners have a more favorable attitude toward a business that underwrites Public Radio.

-Spots running during BBC Outlook & BBC Newshour from 1-3 P.M.
-Monday Thru Thursday and Science Friday and BBC Newshour from 1-3 Friday are $3.00 per spot
+Spots running during Think With Krys Boyd, Texas Standard, and On Point from 1 - 4 P.M.
+Monday Thru Thursday and Science Friday and On Point from 1 - 4 P.M.
+Friday are $3.25 per spot

 YOU ARE NOT OBLIGATED TO ANY CONTRACT WITH KTXK FOR UNDERWRITING PURCHASED.

 Underwriting Opportunities: No, it's not a commercial - it's an Underwriting Acknowledgment!

 Information on becoming an Underwriter

 KTXK-FM is a non-commercial, 100,000 watt, Non-profit radio station licensed to Texarkana College.
 Unlike commercial stations, we may not sell commercial time to cover operating expenses.
 We rely on the support of the community we serve to stay on the air.
 This support may come in many forms.
 People can volunteer to help out at the station.
 You could help by organizing or attending fundraisers or buying t-shirts.
 Maybe you'd even be willing to organize some of these activities.
 Most of the station's financial support, however, will come from individuals, groups and businesses in the form of underwriting the daily operations of KTXK.